nihilistkitten/nihilistkitten.github.io/README.md

 This is my blog!
-You can read it online [here](https://nihilistkitten.me).
+You can read it online [here](https://nihilistkitten.github.io).

-It's currently undergoing a rewrite to switch from Jekyll to Zola.
-The old Jekyll code is [here](https://github.com/nihilistkitten/blog-old).